GoogleChrome/developer.chrome.com/site/en/docs/webstore/terms/index.md

 Products: Software, content and digital materials created for use in connection with Google Chrome and distributed via the Web Store.

-Taxes: All government-imposed taxes, except for taxes based on Google’s net income, net worth, asset value, property value, or employment.
+Taxes: All government-imposed taxes, except for taxes based on Google's net income, net worth, asset value, property value, or employment.

 ## 1\.
 Introduction {: #introduction }